Riley-D24/National-Adaptation-Strategy-NAS-Project-Updated-Regulation-Branch/Lap0_Base case_0_0/Readme.md

 This lap includes a large-scale MESH model setup for **all of Canada** and **transboundary river basins** shared between Canada and the United States.

+This is out of the box run with the default parameters for CLASS.ini and Hydrology.ini based on previous study.

 ## Data Description

 ### Forcing Data